christian-deleon/devops-k8s-toolkit/README.md

 In the [flux.md](docs/flux.md) guide, you will learn how to deploy Flux CD to your cluster and configure it to deploy applications from a Git repository.

 In the [vault.md](docs/vault.md) guide, you will learn how to deploy HashiCorp Vault to your cluster and configure it to store secrets for your applications.
+This is the recommended approach for storing secrets in your cluster.

 In the [sealed-secrets.md](docs/sealed-secrets.md) guide, you will learn how to deploy Sealed Secrets to your cluster and configure it to encrypt and decrypt secrets for your applications.
+If you do not wish to deploy HashiCorp Vault, this is an alternative approach for storing secrets in your cluster.
+However, this approach is not recommended for production environments.